 Our commitment to financial health includes:

 When it comes to financial security, a few small changes can go a long way.
 However, many people are unaware of how they spend their money and the tools available to help them create financial prosperity.
 The Hispanic Federation’s Personal Finance Workshop series offers a variety of interactive financial literacy workshops focused on budgeting, saving, investing and credit.
 Since 2008, HF has trained more than 9,000 individuals in efforts to build confidence in making proper financial decisions by improving money management and budget proficiency, understanding why and how to save, and teaching how to manage credit.
 Each one hour module, run by bilingual HF staff, is open to HF member agency staff and clients.

 More than 1 in 5 Latinos face food insecurity and 1 in 4 Latino children live in food insecure households.
 Lucha Contra El Hambre is HF’s hunger relief effort focused on boosting food support to needy families throughout New York.
 In 2015, the program expanded its reach to serve families in Central Florida, where hunger and food insecurity among Latinos is on the rise.
 In 2016, the program grew nationally to include partner Latino agencies battling hunger in the growing Latino communities of Atlanta, GA, Newark, NJ, Orlando/Kissimmee, FL, and Philadelphia, PA.

-For more information, contact Diana Caba, Director of Economic Empowerment.
+For more information, contact Diana Caba, Senior Director of Economic Empowerment.